-Exhibit No. Description 3.1 Certificate of Amendment of the Amended and Restated Certificate of Incorporation of Brighthouse Financial, Inc., dated June 9, 2023, is incorporated by reference to Exhibit 3.1 to our Current Report on Form 8-K, filed on June 13, 2023.
-3.2 Amended and Restated Bylaws of Brighthouse Financial, Inc., effective June 9, 2023, is incorporated by reference to Exhibit 3.2 to our Current Report on Form 8-K, filed on June 13, 2023.
-3.3 Restated Certificate of Incorporation of Brighthouse Financial, Inc., dated July 11, 2023.
-10.1# Amendment Number Four to the Brighthouse Services, LLC Voluntary Deferred Compensation Plan, is incorporated by reference to Exhibit 10.1 3.3 to our Quarterly Report on Form 10-Q, filed on May 9, 2023.
-10.2# Amendment Number One to the Brighthouse Services, LLC Deferred Compensation Plan for Non-Management Directors, is incorporated by reference to Exhibit 10.2 to our Quarterly Report on Form 10-Q, filed on May 9, 2023, August 10.3# Amendment Number One to the Brighthouse Services, LLC Amended and Restated Executive Severance Pay Plan.
-10.4# Amendment Number One to the Brighthouse Services, LLC Change of Control Severance Pay Plan, 9, 2023.
+Exhibit No.Description

+3.110.1# Restated Certificate Form of Incorporation of Performance Share Unit ("PSU") Agreement for awards granted in 2024 and subsequently under the Brighthouse Financial, Inc., dated July 11, 2023, is incorporated by reference to Exhibit 3.3 to our Quarterly Report on Form 10-Q, filed on 2017 Stock and Incentive Compensation Plan, as amended November 14, 2019 (the "Employee Plan").
+10.2# August ward Agreement Supplement (Employee Plan) for PSU and Restricted Stock Unit awards granted in 2024 9, 2023, and subsequently.
 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Chief Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
-104 The cover page of Brighthouse Financial, Inc.'s Quarterly Report on Form 10-Q for the quarter ended June 30, 2023 September 30, 2023, formatted in Inline XBRL (included within the Exhibit 101 attachments).
+104 The cover page of Brighthouse Financial, Inc.'s Quarterly Report on Form 10-Q for the quarter ended September 30, 2023 March 31, 2024 , formatted in Inline XBRL (included within the Exhibit 101 attachments).